-Chan Chor Min Tong: 2 Jalan Kemaman and 3 Bassein Road Phang Pheng Mei Temple: 12 Jalan Ampas Qing De Tang: 13 Lorong Ampas Tai Pei Yuen Temple: 7 Jalan Kemaman with a garden filled with fruit trees and herbs, was built in 1926 and named after its founder, a Cantonese philanthropist.
+Chan Chor Min Tong: 2 Jalan Kemaman and 3 Bassein Road Phang Pheng Mei Temple: 12 Jalan Ampas Qing De Tang: 13 Lorong Ampas Tai Pei Yuen Temple: 7 Jalan Kemaman

+Chan Chor Min Tong is a Buddhist organisation with institutions at two locations in Balestier: Jalan Kemaman and Bassein Road.
+The Jalan Kemaman temple, a single-storey building with a garden filled with fruit trees and herbs, was built in 1926 and named after its founder, a Cantonese philanthropist.
 It served as a home for migrant men with no family or means of support.
-The Bassein Road temple, a two-storey structure surrounded by cloister-like walls for privacy, was built in 1936 to house migrant women.
+The Bassein Road temple, a twostorey structure surrounded by cloister-like walls for privacy, was built in 1936 to house migrant women.